dedis/kyber/README.md

 Migration from v0
 -----------------

-The v1 is essentially a large clean up of the v0 version, with only a few API changes, so only minor changes are required.
+The current master is essentially a large clean up of the v0 version, with only a few API changes, so only minor changes are required.

 + All references to `abstract.XXX` are now moved up to the top level